nickWoott/go-supermarket-checkout/README.md

 This is a simple program replicating a checkout system.
 The program is run in the command line, and is able to scan SKU codes of items, eventually returning the total price.

+## Structure

+The repository consists of two main packages, checkout and pricing.
+Pricing holds the pricing rules, and checkout contains the checkout functionality to create the checkout struct along with the methods for scanning and returning the total price.

+The main package contains the CLI implementation.

 ## Running the program